SCi-winner/winner/Weekly Progress/week2.md

 The above functions are all part of the idea, currently there is a need for additional structure and then realise the functions other than energy storage.

-4. Part of Zhang， Jiaheng: I proposed two different options for the requirements of the snorkelling function of the platform in bad weather at sea.
+4. Part of Zhang, Jiaheng: I proposed two different options for the requirements of the snorkelling function of the platform in bad weather at sea.
 Option 1: The pressure tank is placed inside the carrier body and the leather bag is in contact with seawater.
 When all the oil is in the pressure tank, the rubber bag is compressed, the displacement is minimised and the positive buoyancy of the regulating system is minimised.
 As the oil is pumped